DeAutremont Brothers: Train robbery

-Investigators then questioned Paul d'Autremont, who confirmed that all three sons were lumberjacks and that Roy was left-handed.
+Investigators then questioned Paul DeAutremont, who confirmed that all three sons were lumberjacks and that Roy was left-handed.
 The .45 Colt weapon found at the crime scene was traced to William Elliott, whose handwriting matched that of Roy DeAutremont, and the railroad express tags found on the suitcase revealed that Roy had mailed it to himself from Eugene to Portland on January 21 of that year.
-Although there was enough evidence to identify the DeAutremont brothers as the most likely suspects, apprehending them was another matter, as all three had disappeared since the incident.
-The federal government offered a $6,000 reward for their capture with an additional $7,000 added by Southern Pacific and $900 from the Railway Express Company.
-News of the Siskiyou massacre had attracted national attention by this time, and investigators received reports of numerous sightings, following every one of these new leads, but none of these panned out.
+Although there was enough evidence to identify the DeAutremont brothers as the most likely suspects, apprehending them was another matter.
+All three had disappeared since the incident.
+The federal government offered a $6,000 reward for their capture with another $7,000 added by Southern Pacific and $900 from the Railway Express Company.
+News of the Siskiyou massacre had attracted national attention by this time, and investigators received reports of numerous sightings, followed every one of these new leads.

+None of these leads ever panned out.
 The U.S. government eventually issued 2,265,000 wanted posters printed in English and five other languages, which were then distributed internationally.